-Analysts covering the company are expecting the revenues to grow 24.2% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 25.1% over the next twelve months, although estimates are likely to change post earnings.

 Large Customers Growth

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-ServiceNow's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 76.6% in Q2.
+ServiceNow's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 76.8% in Q3.

 That means that for every $1 in revenue the company had $0.76 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop this is still, this is still a good gross margin that allows companies like ServiceNow to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+This is a good gross margin that allows companies like ServiceNow to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
 It is good to see that the gross margin is staying stable which indicates that ServiceNow is doing a good job controlling costs and is not under a pressure from competition to lower prices.

-With market capitalisation of $114 billion, more than $2.98 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+With a market capitalization of $134 billion, more than $3.03 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

-It was good to see ServiceNow outperform Wall St’s revenue expectations this quarter.
-And we were also glad to see good revenue growth.
-On the other hand, there was a slight deterioration in gross margin.
+It was good to see ServiceNow deliver strong revenue growth this quarter.
+And we were also glad to see the acceleration in new contract wins.
 Overall, this quarter's results seemed pretty positive and shareholders can feel optimistic.
-The company is down -1.45% on the results and currently trades at $575 per share.
+The company is down 2.93% on the results and currently trades at $645.5 per share.

 Is Now The Time?

 When considering ServiceNow, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We think ServiceNow is a good business.
 Its revenue growth has been strong.
-On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.
+On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its strong gross margins suggest it can operate profitably and sustainably.

-The market is certainly expecting long term growth from ServiceNow given its price to sales ratio based on the next twelve months is 18.4.
-There is definitely a lot of things to like about ServiceNow and there's no doubt it is a bit of a market darling, at least for some.
+The market is certainly expecting long term growth from ServiceNow given its price to sales ratio based on the next twelve months is 19.5.
+There are definitely things to like about ServiceNow and there's no doubt it is a bit of a market darling, at least for some.
 But when considering the company against the backdrop of the tech stock landscape, it seems that there is a lot of optimism already priced in and we are wondering whether there might be better opportunities elsewhere right now.